evanrs/redux-namespace/docs/API.md

 # API
-Redux namespace relies heavily on lodash set to set and get values.
+Redux namespace provides tools to read and write to any path in your redux store.
+Use at your own risk, but enjoy yourself too 🙂

+# Namespace

 ## `create()`
 Creates a namespace at the given path—a cursor into your redux store for setting and getting values.
 But really, it's easier to just use the `connect` decorator.